mkrl/mkrl.github.io/source/mkrl.md

 Today is the era of previously unreachable download speeds, unlimited bandwidth and constantly increasing computing resources.
 With an incredibly large amount of third-party JavaScript libraries we sometimes tend to forget how to write pure, simple and lightweight code for simple tasks.

-This website is more of a personal reminder to myself: do not overcomplicate things.
+This website is more of a personal reminder to myself: keep things simple and modern if the technology lets you to do so.

 ### Stuff

-[plainterm.js](https://github.com/mkrl/plainterm.js) - pure JS lightweight terminal "emulator"
+[plainterm.js](https://github.com/mkrl/plainterm.js) - pure JS lightweight terminal "emulator".

 [node.js](https://nodejs.org/) running [grunt](https://gruntjs.com/) as build tools.